treyhunner/treyhunner.github.com/source/_posts/2018-03-23-keyword-arguments-in-python.markdown

 How can you write such a function?

-Python allows functions to capture any keyword arguments provided to them using the `**` operator when defining a function:
+Python allows functions to capture any keyword arguments provided to them using the `**` operator when defining the function:

 ```python
 def format_attributes(**attributes):